sourmash-bio/sourmash/doc/command-line.md

 fast searches using a tree structure, while LCA databases are higher memory and (after a potentially significant load time) are quite fast.

-(LCA databases also permit taxonomic searches using `sourmash lca` functions.)
+(LCA databases also directly permit taxonomic searches using `sourmash lca` functions.)

-The main point is that since all of these databases contain signatures, as of sourmash 3.4, any command that takes more than one signature will also automatically load all of the signatures in the database.
+Since all of these databases contain signatures any command that takes more than one signature will also automatically load all of the signatures in the database.

-Note that, for now, both SBT and LCA database can only contain one "type" of signature (one ksize, one moltype, etc.) If the database signature type is incompatible with the other signatures, sourmash will complain.
-In contrast, signature files can contain many different types of signatures, and compatible ones will be discovered automatically.
+One limitation of indexed databases is that both SBT and LCA database can only contain one "type" of signature (one ksize/one moltype at one scaled value).
+If the database signature type is incompatible with the other signatures, sourmash will complain appropriately.

+In contrast, signature files, zip collections, and directory hierarchies can contain many different types of signatures, and compatible ones will be selected automatically.

 ### Combining search databases on the command line